mantidproject/mantid/docs/source/release/v6.11.0/framework.rst

 New features
 ############
 - Linux compiler has been updated to gcc version 12, which should improve performance in some circumstances.
+- Updated compiler on macOS from clang version 15 to 16, which should result in performance improvements.

 Bugfixes
 ############